Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 64 S. Washington Street, Boyertown (Thanks to Main Line Parent Community member Jessica O. for the tip!)

 Get your ticket to a magical holiday adventure with Santa on a train ride through the beautiful Secret Valley.
-Holiday excursions on the Colebrookedale Railroad include Santa’s Polar Bear Express, ‘Twas the Night Before Christmas (with a dinner option), and the Haunted Magical Yuletide Express.
-If you plan to go, then be sure to purchase your tickets in advance to save your seat.
-Train rides run multiple times on weekends from mid-November through early December, then daily the second weekend in December.
+Holiday excursions on the Colebrookedale Railroad include Santa’s Polar Bear Express, ‘Twas the Night Before Christmas, Winter Wonderland Adventure (Dinner in Dining Class) and the Snowflake Special.

 38 Market St, Phillipsburg, NJ